olin/clubs/charters/Aerial-Competitive-Racing-at-Olin.md

 We will be using space within the Robotics Lab in coordination with the supervising faculty (Drew and Dave).

 ##Events and Activities
 We will be practicing on simulation software frequently, practicing outdoors when possible, and attending local races run by MultiGP and other organizations throughout the year.
-These races generally have costs of attendance, which will be factored into our budget.
+These races generally have small costs of attendance, which will be factored into our budget.

 ##Amendment Procedure
 The charter can be changed at any time with a reasonable consensus of active members.